-- The Input job configured on ThreatQuotient Add-on (on the heavy forwarder) pulls indicators from ThreatQ. - 2.
-The heavy forwarder sends the indicators to the indexer which indexes the indicators to the default index (user can override). - The periodic saved search job threatq_update_master_lookup maps the newly indexed ThreatQ indicators to the master lookup table. - 4.
-The periodic saved search job threatq_match_indicators finds evidence of sightings of all indicators in the master lookup table against all events in Splunk (as filtered via various configurable macros described above in this section). - a.
-If evidence of sightings is found for a specific indicator, it is moved to the match lookup table. - 5.
-Simultaneously, another periodic saved search job threatq_update_matched_indicators finds more sightings for all indicators from the match lookup table against all events in Splunk (as filtered by the same configurable macros). - 6.
-A periodic saved search threatq_consume_indicators will create events in ThreatQ to represent evidence of sightings in Splunk. - 7.
+3. The periodic saved search job threatq_match_indicators finds evidence of sightings of all indicators in the master lookup table against all events in Splunk (as filtered via various configurable macros described above in this section).

+If evidence of sightings is found for a specific indicator, it is moved to the match lookup table.

+- 4. Simultaneously, another periodic saved search job threatq_update_matched indicators finds more sightings for all indicators from the match lookup table against all events in Splunk (as filtered by the same configurable macros). - 5.
+A periodic saved search threatq_consume_indicators will create events in ThreatQ to represent evidence of sightings in Splunk. - 6.
 The periodic saved search job threatq_update_retired_indicators takes all indicators that are not updated in the past 90 days out of both the master lookup table and matched lookup table.